robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

 3. **How to submit a patch to an already submitted entry ?**

     Please see OpenStack documentation.
-In short, checkout the previous entry changes (git review --download <review-entry-id>, make changes, git commit --amend, and git review again).
+In short, checkout the previous entry changes (```git review --download <review-entry-id>```, make changes, ```git commit --amend```, and ```git review``` again).
 If the sandbox and branch where the original changes were made is still available, the first step (i.e. git review --download) can be skipped.
 Note that git-review fails if the change has been abandoned.

 4. **How long does it take for the tests to complete ?**